 Why Rent a Condo?

-I have been renting condos/homes on my travels for well over a decade.
-The first time was a European trip with a group of friends and family.
+I have been renting condos or homes on my travels for well over a decade.
+The first time was a European trip with a group of friends.
 We couldn't believe we scored a gorgeous three bedroom condo in the heart of Barcelona for the same price as a small hotel room.
 We considered ourselves super lucky.
 It must have been a fluke, we thought.
-But then a week later in Southern Spain we scored an even nicer house with a private pool and gorgeous views..again for about the same price as a hotel room.
-Since then I've been hooked.
-And once I had a family of my own including two young boys renting condos and homes seemed like the best way to travel.
+But then a week later in Southern Spain we scored an even nicer house with a private pool and gorgeous views...again for about the same price as one hotel room.
+Since then I've been hooked and almost always rent a private residence.

 So let's look at some benefits of renting a condo/home vs. staying at a hotel or all inclusive resort.

 Cost: Renting a condo or house is almost always less expensive (per person) than renting a hotel room.
-There is so much more value in renting a condo vs. hotel and the savings can be considerable.
+There is so much more value in renting a condo/home and the costs savings are considerable!

 Space: Compare a 200 square foot hotel room to a 1500 square foot condo/home.
 That's right..there really is no comparison.
 Being on top of each other in a small hotel room just seems a lot less relaxing.
 Condos and homes almost always have a balcony and some private outdoor space which is rare at a hotel.